nedraki/Concrete_cracks_detention/README.md

 ![](first_metrics.jpg)

-In order to improve the accuracy metrics, the following actions were applied to the first trained model:
+**In order to improve the accuracy metrics, the following actions were applied to the first trained model:**

 1. Data augmentation techniques: Rotation and zoom on available images
 2. Adding dropout layer: To avoid presence of overfitting
 3. Adjusting learning rate
-3. Transfer leaning: Using mobilenetV2 pre-trained model.
+3. Transfer learning: Using mobilenetV2 pre-trained model.

 ![](metrics.jpg)